-Also consider that Uranus was both Gaia's first son and the father of her other children.
+Also consider that Oranos was both Gaia's first son and the father of her other children.

-That ain't all that Gaia's gotten up to.
-She also provides quite possibly one of the only instances of GREAT GRANDPARENTALINCEST!!
-Hephaestus, the son of Hera, who is the daughter of Kronos, who is the son of Gaia, was overcome with unrequited lust after he tried and failed to rape his half-sister Athena and prompted ejaculated on the earth.
+Gaia also provides quite possibly one of the only instances of great grandparental incest.
+Hephaestus (who is the son of Hera, who is the daughter of Kronos, who is the son of Gaia) was overcome with unrequited lust after he tried and failed to rape his half-sister Athena, and promptly ejaculated on the earth.
 Since the earth IS Gaia, she became pregnant.

 Well, Heracles is Zeus' son.
 And his great-great-grandson (his mother Alcmene was the granddaughter of another of Zeus's bastards, the hero Perseus).

 This happens a lot.
 Danae was the great-great-great-great-great-great granddaughter of Zeus and Io, as were (give or take some greats) Semele (whom Zeus impregnated with Dionysos) and Europa (who gave Zeus Minos, Rhadamanthos, and Sarpedon).